PaNOSC-ViNYL/ase/doc/overview.rst

 Molecular dynamics
 ------------------

-Let us look at an example: Molecular dynamics with a water molecule:
+Let us look at an example: Molecular dynamics with a nitrogen molecule:

 >>> from ase import *
 >>> d = 1.1